Connect peripherals to the point of sale (POS)

-Note: For specific installation instructions, see Retail hardware station configuration and installation and Retail Modern POS self-service download/installation, and device activation of Modern POS and Cloud POS.
+For specific installation instructions, see Configure and install Retail hardware station and Configure, install, and activate Retail Modern POS (MPOS).

 Several components are used to define the relationships among a store, the point-of-sale (POS) registers or channels within the store, and the retail peripherals that those registers or channels use to process transactions.
 This section describes each component and explains how it should be used in a retail store deployment.

 Navigation: Click Retail > Channel setup > POS setup > Registers.

 The POS register is an entity that is used to define the characteristics of a specific instance of the POS.
 These characteristics include the hardware profile or setup for retail peripherals that will be used at the register, the store that the register is mapped to, and the visual experience for the user who logs on to that register.

 Navigation: Click Retail > Channel setup > POS setup > Devices.

 A device is an entity that represents a physical instance of a device that is mapped to a POS register.
 When a device is created, it's mapped to a POS register.
 The device entity tracks information about when a POS register is activated, the type of client that is being used, and the application package that has been deployed to a specific device.
 Devices can be of two types: Retail modern POS (MPOS) or Retail Cloud POS (Cloud POS).